buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 ## Port forwarding Jupyter Notebooks
 Port forwarding creates a user-interface of Jupyter on your web browser.
 1. Configure PuTTY for port forwarding
+   - In PuTTY, select the session that the port will be attributed to
-   - In PuTTY navigate to "SSH" > "Tunnels" in the left-hand list of directories.
+   - Navigate to "SSH" > "Tunnels" in the left-hand list of directories.
    - Source port: any number of your choosing that is 4 digits and ends in 0.
 This needs to be a number someone else isn't already using.
    - Destination: localhost:PORT_NUMBER (the same port number as chosen above)
    - Click "Add"